ArquiSoft-Grupo-2B/documentation/lab5/README.md

 docker network inspect [network_identifier]
 ```

-- The `frontend-net` (subnet 172.30.0.0/24)should contain the frontend container
+- The `frontend-net` (subnet 172.30.0.0/24) should contain the frontend container.
-  and the orchestration container.
-- The `orchestration-net` (subnet 172.30.1.0/24) should only include the
+- The `orchestration-net` (subnet 172.30.1.0/24) should include the frontend and orchestration containers.
-  orchestration container.
 - The `backend-net` (subnet 172.30.2.0/24) should contain the backend containers
   and the orchestration container.
-- The `database-net` (subnet 172.30.3.0/24) should only include the database
+- The `database-net` (subnet 172.30.3.0/24) should include the database and backend
   containers.

 **5. Test connectivity between networks**